epiliper/devira/README.md

 >NC_007375.1 fluA_PB1 Influenza A virus (A/Korea/426/1968(H2N2)) segment 2, complete sequence
 >AF406813.1 EV Porcine enterovirus 8 strain V13, complete genome
 ```

+Also note that the pipeline expects each reference fasta entry to occupy two lines: one for the header, one for the sequence.
+Files that split the sequence across multiple lines will not be compatible, and any extra newline characters will have to be removed.

 You can specify your own reference database with `--refs $REF_DB`.